micans/pick/README.md

 ### Asserting row integrity

-Input is validated in the same way that rows are filtered.
+Input integrity is ascertained with the same syntax as used for row filtering.
 Instead of `@` or `@@` use `@assert@`, e.g.

 ```